microsoft/vscode-dev-containers/containers/docker-in-docker-compose/README.md

 ## Usage

+To use the definition with an existing project:

+1. Copy the `.devcontainer` folder into your project root.
+2. Reopen the folder in the container (e.g. using the **Remote-Container: Reopen Folder in Container** command in VS Code) to use it unmodified.

+If you prefer, you can look through the contents of the `.devcontainer` folder to understand how to make changes to your own project.

-No additional setup steps are required, but note that the included `dev-container.dockerfile` can be altered to work with other Debian/Ubuntu-based container images such as `node` or `python`.
+No additional setup steps are required, but note that the included `.devcontainer/Dockerfile` can be altered to work with other Debian/Ubuntu-based container images such as `node` or `python`.
 First, update the `FROM` statement to reference the new base image.
 For example:

 ```Dockerfile
 FROM node:8